musman-uk/portfolio/README.md

 # Welcome to my Portfolio 📂

-Anchored in a commitment to ethical, purposeful, and versatile technology.
+Anchored in a commitment to building ethical, purposeful, and versatile technology.

 ---